bioconda/bioconda.github.io/_sources/recipes/tesseract-assembler/README.rst.txt

    dependencies beyond a compiler\, zlib and pthreads.

-   Where a repeat is longer than a sequencing fragment there is no paired evidence to settle it\, and tessera stops rather than guessing.
+   Where a repeat is longer than a sequencing fragment there is no paired evidence to settle it\, and TesserACT stops rather than guessing.
 Supplying a genus model built from closed genomes of the same organism lets it settle those junctions from independent evidence instead.
 Measured on 666 Klebsiella pneumoniae isolates that each have a closed reference genome\, with leave\-cluster\-out models so no test genome is in its own panel\: